ritvikj7/LambdaRays/README.md

 Replace this section with instructions to us for how to test and run your code.

-Instructions coming soon, but we expect you'll use the [Prolog Unit Testing](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)) library for testing and that we'll be able to run your code with `swipl`.
+We have set up a simple test file for you to extend using [Prolog Unit Testing](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)) library for testing.
+Included among your tests should be some that demonstrate the core functionality of your code.
+(We will be running `make prolog-eval` from the project root.)

+If you include instructions different from these, be **absolutely sure** that they will work well for us in whatever environment we run your code and that they will be as easy to use as the instructions above!